 In stage one the salesperson is provided basic facts regarding the prospect and the prospect's company.
-The amount of information can be manipulated by the instructor but generally should provide the salesperson what might typically be acquired through the internet and by conducting basic networking.
-The student is tasked with making the initial telephone contact as a cold call.
-The goal is to qualify the prospect and if the prospect appears to be viable, set a face-to-face appointment.
-Thus, during this call the salesperson needs to build rapport and generate enough interest so that the prospect is willing to divulge needed information to determine the quality of the prospect.
+The amount of information can be manipulated by the instructor but generally should provide the salesperson what might typically be acquired through the internet and by doing basic networking.
+The student is tasked with making the initial telephone contact as a cold call, so the salesperson needs to build some rapport and generate enough interest so that the prospect is willing to exchange the needed basic information.
+Ultimately the goal is to qualify the prospect and if the prospect appears to be viable, set a face-to-face appointment.
 Of course, failure in any of those areas is a possibility and the instructor can set conditions on what would prompt the prospect from granting the appointment or the salesperson deciding the prospect was not qualified.
 The online programming will allow for these parameters to be easily set by the instructor, then provide the students participating in the role play the appropriate information.